Anvi98/wollComparator/README.md

  pip install requests
  ````

- Now we're ready to move ooff !!
+ Now we're ready to move on... ooff !!

- if after cloning the repo you open the comparator.html file, you should have a page where there is no item displayed, a similar picture like this:
+ if after cloning the repo you open the **comparator.html** file, you should have a page where there is no item displayed, a similar picture like this:
  ![img1](./img1.png)

  What we have to do is to open our terminal, make sure our current location is inside de folder cloned then press this command: